Ebla: Library

-The over 4000-year-old tablets constitute one of the oldest libraries ever found.
-At Ebla, “the archives or library constituted an orderly collection of records at least 500 years older than any other that had been found anywhere before.”
+The over 4000-year-old tablets constitute the oldest library ever found.
+At Ebla, "the archives or library constituted an orderly collection of records at least 500 years older than any other that had been found anywhere before."
 There is evidence of their arrangement and classification.
 The larger tablets had originally been stored on shelves, but had fallen onto the floor when the palace was destroyed.
 The locations of the fallen tablets allowed the excavators to reconstruct their original positions on the shelves.
 They found the tablets had originally been shelved according to subject.

 These features were absent from earlier Sumerian excavations.
 Sophisticated techniques of arrangement of texts, coupled with their composition, evidence the great antiquity of archival and library practices, which may be far older than was assumed to be the case before the discovery of the Ebla library.
 A sizable portion of the tablets contain literary and lexicographic texts; evidence seems to suggest the collection also served – at least partially – as a true library rather than a collection of archives intended solely for use by the kings, their ministers, and their bureaucracy.
 The tablets show evidence of the early transcription of texts into foreign languages and scripts, classification and cataloging for easier retrieval, and arrangement by size, form and content.
 The Ebla tablets have thus provided scholars with new insights into the origin of library practices that were in use 4,500 years ago.

 While the absolute chronology of the archive is not yet certain a relative chronology for the 50-year period has been established.
 Because Ebla did not use Mesopotamian style year names or year numbers and the name of rulers was rarely mentioned in the texts scholars used script changes, grammar changes, and most importantly a prosopography of the members of the court, especially the wives and daughters of the king.
 The most relevant tablets for this effort were a series of yearly metal accounts and monthly linen accounts.

 Most of the recovered tablets and tablet fragments were stored at the Idlib Regional Museum in Syria.
 Their current condition is unknown.

 Legacy

-Ebla's first kingdom is an example of early Syrian centralized states, and is considered one of the earliest empires by scholars, such as Samuel Finer, and Karl Moore, who considers it the first-recorded world power.
+Ebla's first kingdom is an example of early Syrian centralized states, and is considered one of the earliest empires by scholars, such as Samuel Finer, and Karl Moore, who consider it the first-recorded world power.
 Ebla's discovery changed the former view of Syria's history as a bridge between Mesopotamia and Egypt; it proved the region was a center of civilization in its own right.